The NSW Food Authority has issued an alert for diners of a top Sydney restaurant after a food handler employed there contracted Hepatitis A.

 The food handler, who works in the 'hot food area' in the restaurant's kitchen, contracted the virus whilst travelling overseas.
 After being admitted to hospital with symptoms, hospital staff contacted the NSW Food Authority to advise of the issue after learning where the food handler worked.

-NSW Food Authority performed a review the next day and concluded that processes and hygiene at the Sokyo restaurant are robust and that there there was a low risk of anyone being infected with no ongoing risk to other diners.
+NSW Food Authority performed a review the next day and concluded that processes and hygiene at the Sokyo restaurant are robust and that there was a low risk of anyone being infected with no ongoing risk to other diners.